zowe/zowe.github.io/security.md

 * The security fixes become an integral part of the latest Zowe distribution.

-    Note: GitHub Security Advisories allow the squad to privately discuss and fix a security vulnerability in their project.
+    Note: <a href="https://docs.github.com/en/code-security/repository-security-advisories/about-github-security-advisories-for-repositories#about-github-security-advisories">GitHub Security Advisories</a> allow the squad to privately discuss and fix a security vulnerability in their project.
 * After collaborating on a fix, the project maintainers publish the security advisory to a project specific place.